LogoOsome

 Why Singapore is an attractive destination for foreign entrepreneurs

-Furthermore, foreigners are allowed to have full ownership of a company’s shareholding, with varying company registration fees depending on the business entity chosen.
+Furthermore, foreigners are allowed to have full ownership of a company’s shareholding, with a varying company registration fee depending on the business entity chosen.
 The country’s corporate tax rate is just 17%, and sole proprietors must only pay personal income tax on their business profits.

 The reliable political system and strong economic outlook make Singapore an ideal business location.
 The incorporation procedure entails submitting incorporation documents to the ACRA and adhering to statutory regulations concerning taxation, employment law, and intellectual property.